dallindooks/Form/README.md

 # Form
-Super basic form with html and css I made a long time ago Allows user to inquire about refinancing their mortgage
+Super basic form with html and css I made quite a while ago Allows user to inquire about refinancing their mortgage